News

 There were thirty teams playing Varsity Girls Lacrosse in Section V. There were 688 players on the final rosters.
 Brockport carried the largest roster with thirty-one players and Waterloo-Marcus Whitman had the smallest with fourteen.

-Fairport beat Rush-Henrietta and the Pittsford for their championship.
-Second-seeded Victor beat Thomas and then Brighton before defeating top-seeded Victor for the Class B Championship.
-In Class C, Mercy beat Wayne and then HFL in a close game to claim their championship while in Class D, Penn Yan beat Marcus Whitman, Aquinas/WHOIS, and the Pal-Mac for their title.
+Fairport beat Rush-Henrietta and Pittsford for their championship.
+Second-seeded Victor beat Thomas and then Brighton before defeating top-seeded Canandaigua for the Class B Championship.
+In Class C, Mercy beat Wayne and then HFL in a close game to claim their championship while in Class D, Penn Yan beat Marcus Whitman, Aquinas/WOIS, and Pal-Mac for their title.

 The teams were able to play a full season again in 2024.
 The first games were played on March 25th with Hilton, Spencerport and Schroeder winning their openers.
 The last regular season game was played on May 16th when Canandaigua defeated Churchville-Chili.